Companies

 Analog Devices

-Analog Devices, Inc. (ADI), headquartered in Wilmington, Massachusetts, is an American multinational semiconductor company specializing in data conversion, signal processing, and power management technology, producing analog, mixed-signal, and DSP integrated circuits for industrial, automotive, and communications applications.
+Analog Devices, Inc. (ADI), also known as Analog and headquartered in Wilmington, Massachusetts, is an American multinational semiconductor company specializing in data conversion, signal processing, and power management technology.
+It manufactures analog, mixed-signal, and digital signal processing (DSP) integrated circuits used to convert, condition, and process real-world phenomena such as light, sound, temperature, motion, and pressure into electrical signals for applications in communications, computer, instrumentation, military/aerospace, automotive, and consumer electronics, serving approximately 100,000 customers.

 Apple